 After the initial screening by CIPE and Atlas Corps, top applicants will be interviewed and selected by the respective Host Think Tank staff.
 Preference will be given to non-OECD applicants.

 Click here to read more about the application process, and the benefits and responsibilities of becoming a Fellow.
-Deadline is August 15.
+The priority deadline to be considered for our January 2014 Think Tank LINKS Fellowship is July 15.

 |1.
 Complete "interest form" (http://bit.ly/

 We use this information to select up to five candidates for review.

 There is no cost or commitment to review candidates.

 3. Select Candidate to serve as Fellow, sign Host Agreement, and submit cost share.

 |4.
 Engage Fellow in six months of full-time service in organization.||January|